 Part 1 of this 2-part post illustrates the problem.
 I hope you’ll continue to part 2, as part 1 by itself may sound merely depressing or hopeless.
 I have great hope for change, but I believe it will come in a very different form than most are advocating today.

 Last year, I had a front-row seat to a cause of the American UMC’s slow death.
-I write with the hope that we are not too late for change.
-My final goal is to give advice and encouragement to others working in the system: those not yet ready to give up; those with a great vision, if not hope, for the UMC’s future; those who believe in God’s powerful work through Wesleyan theology, apostolic evangelism, and discipleship unto holiness.
+I write with the hope that we’re not too late for change.
+My final goal is to encourage others working in the system: those not yet ready to give up; those with a great vision, if not hope, for the UMC’s future.

-In dying institutions, change only comes from (a) a bold, loud leader at the top, (b) the bottom up, or (c) rock bottom.
+In dying institutions, change only comes from (1) a bold, loud leader at the top, (2) the bottom up, or (3) rock bottom.
 As the below illustration demonstrates, top-down change won’t work without a bold, loud, and trusted leader supporting it.
 Unless urged by their leader, such a large majority will revert to status quo.
 The only other time people will embrace change is when they know they are in crisis.
 Our majority does not yet realize our crisis.
 By the time they realize it, will it be too late to change our failing status quo?

 An Illustration of the Problem